-Answer: Good question.
+Answer: The simple answer is $8.99 to start.
 Netflix’s pricing can be confusing, which largely has to do with their changing business model.
 They started as a DVD delivery service that let you rent DVDs and return them via the mail without any late fees.
-Now they are primarily a online video streaming service, that allows you to watch shows via the Internet.
+Now they are primarily an online video streaming service that allows you to watch shows via the Internet.
 So how much does Netflix cost monthly?
-Here’s a quick breakdown:
+Here’s a quick breakdown.

 What does streaming mean?
 It basically means that you can watch TV shows or movies from your TV, phone or tablet via the Netflix website or a Netflix app.
 Netflix also has streaming capabilities on devices like Amazon Fire TV, Roku, Xbox, tablets, Playstation, Internet-ready TVs and other devices.

 DVD only: Netflix is actually very secretive about the fact that you can still order just their DVD service.
 Their main website only promotes either streaming or streaming and DVD delivery combined.
 But if you go to DVD.com, you can actually order just the DVD service.
-The DVD only service is also $7.99/month, and will deliver your selected DVDs within one business day.
+The DVD-only service is also $7.99/month or $11.99 for Premium, which gets you two DVDs at a time.
+Netflix will deliver your selected DVDs within one business day.
 Once you are done with them, you can send them back and get the next DVDs that you selected.

-DVD Delivery + Streaming: If you already have the DVD deliver service from Netflix’s past, you pay $7.99/month for the service, depending on how many DVDs you receive each time.
-If you want to add the streaming service, you can add it for the same price, $7.99, which will bring your total to $15.98.
+DVD Delivery + Streaming: If you already have the DVD delivery service from Netflix’s past, you pay $8.99/month for the service, depending on how many DVDs you receive each time.
+If you want to add the streaming service, you can add it for the same price, $7.99, which will bring your total to $16.98.
 Why have both?
 The DVD delivery service actually has a lot of titles that the streaming service does not have, so you get more of a choice if you order both.

 No matter which pricing model you choose, you can sign up for 1 month free trial for Netflix to check it out and see how you like it.